toggledbits/PluginTools/README.md

 ### `start( dev )`

 You will always need to modify this function.
 It is called to initialize and start your plugin, so you need to modify it to contain whatever needs to be done to get the work started.
-All of your startup code should go in here. **Do not modify the `startup` or `functions` sections of `I_PluginBasic1.xml`.**
+All of your startup code should go in here.

 Your `start` function should return two values: a boolean (`true` or `false`) success code, and a message (or `nil`).
 If the first value returned is anything other than `false`, the framework assumes that your plugin code has started successfully and will clear the device error state and return a success indication to Luup.
 If the value is `false`, or if an error is thrown by your code, the device will enter error state and the message provided returned to Luup to be displayed as a device error.